 Summer movies of 2001: A box office tournament

-It's tournament time again, this time traveling back to 2001 and the top films at the summer box office.
+It's tournament time again, traveling back to 2001 and the top films at the summer box office.

 Twenty years ago, the world looked a lot different.
 No one knew what a Facebook or Twitter account was.
 MTV still occasionally played music videos and wasn't a 24/7 hub for episodes of Ridiculousness.
 Tom Green was at the height of his popularity.
 Nelly's "Ride Wit Me" was one of the top pop songs of the summer, rocking discmans and car stereos everywhere.